-Tea is an absolute staple for all Irish people.
-Some Irish people with notions of grandeur drink coffee.
-The rest of us tea drinkers are standing firm.
+While some Irish people with notions of grandeur drink coffee, the rest of us tea-drinkers stand firm.

 Tea and Tayto will see you through!

 Derry - Digital Marketing and Media Genius

-I simply type ‘Ireland’ or ‘Irish’ into Netflix or Amazon Prime (or any other streaming service) and I'm served up a great selection of entertainment all about Ireland.
+I simply type ‘Ireland’ into Netflix (or any other streaming service) and I'm served up a great selection of entertainment all about Ireland.